cseanburns/electronic_resource_mgmt/lectures/13-user-experience.md

 On a final note, you might be wondering how *information seeking* is related to *HCI* and to *UX*.
 Anytime we interact with a computer (broadly speaking) in order to seek information, then we have an overlap.
 But there are areas of non-overlap, too.
-We don't always use computers to look for information and we don't always look for information on computers. *UX* is like this, too. *UX* is not always about computers but can be about user experience generally.
+We don't always use computers to look for information, and we don't always look for information on computers. *UX* is like this, too. *UX* is not always about computers but can be about user experience generally.
 I bring this up because if you do become involved with *UX* work at a library (or